Catherine Howard: Marriage

-King Henry and Catherine were married by Bishop Bonner of London at Oatlands Palace on 28 July 1540, the same day Cromwell was executed.
+King Henry and Catherine were married by Edmund Bonner Bishop of London at Oatlands Palace on 28 July 1540, the same day Cromwell was executed.
 She was a teenager and he was 49.
 Catherine adopted the French motto "Non autre volonté que la sienne", meaning "No other will but his".
 The marriage was made public on 8 August, and prayers were said in the Chapel Royal at Hampton Court Palace.
 Henry "indulged her every whim" thanks to her "caprice".

 Catherine was young, joyous and carefree.
 She was too young to take part in administrative matters of State.
 Nevertheless, every night Sir Thomas Heneage, Groom of the Stool, came to her chamber to report on the King's well-being.
 No plans were made for a coronation, yet she still travelled downriver in the royal barge into the City of London to a gun salute and some acclamation.
 She was settled by jointure at Baynard Castle.
 Little changed at court, other than the arrival of many Howards.
 Every day she dressed with new clothes in the French fashion bedecked with precious jewels, decorated in gold around her sleeves.

 The Queen escaped plague-ridden London in August 1540 when on progress.
 The royal couple's entourage travelled on honeymoon through Reading and Buckingham.
 The King embarked on a lavish spending spree to celebrate his marriage, with extensive refurbishments and developments at the Palace of Whitehall.
 This was followed by more expensive gifts for Christmas at Hampton Court Palace.

 That winter the King's bad moods deepened and grew more furious, caused in part by the pain from his ulcerous legs.
 He accused councillors of being "lying time-servers", and began to regret executing Cromwell.
 After a dark and depressed March, his mood lifted at Easter.

 Preparations were in place for any signs of a royal pregnancy, reported by Marillac on 15 April as "if it be found true, to have her crowned at Whitsuntide."